Saturday, August 25, 2012

 Oprah's Lifeclass: On Living Fearlessly

-Oprah, on the interview asked 10 questions about 'living on fear' based on the discussion with Tony Robbins.
-It was indeed a thought-provoking queries that challenged me.
+In the interview, Oprah asked 10 questions about 'living on fear' based on the discussion with Tony Robbins.
+It was indeed a thought-provoking query that challenged me.
 Here's my answer to the questions:

 2. Tony Robbins says we need to see life as it is--but not worse than it is.
 Can you describe your life realistically without emphasizing the negative?

-My life now has been influenced by my thoughts and personal beliefs from past to the present time.
-Whatever I have achieved, big or small, is the result of my desire to succeed.
-I am grateful that I am guided by my principles and virtues towards greater understanding of life events, good decision-making and better judgement.
+My life now is a reflection of my thoughts and personal beliefs.
+Every achievement, big or small, is a testament to my determination to succeed.
+I am grateful that my principles and virtues guide me, enabling me to understand life events, make sound decisions, and exercise better judgment.

-3. He says the only two choices we have are to lead an inspired or dead life.
+3. He says we only have two choices: to lead an inspired or dead life.
 Which choice have you made so far?
 What's one example from the past six months that exemplifies this choice?

 I have chosen to lead an inspired life.
-Success is a matter of how we make it as inspired by our core beliefs.
-An inspired living is not tired of doing things which he loves.
-It was just few months ago when I started blogging to express and share my thoughts about certain topics which I like most.
-It's the choice I have made that gives me joy and self-worth.
+Success, as I see it, is a reflection of our core beliefs.
+An inspired life is one that is not weary of doing things that bring joy.
+I started blogging to express and share my thoughts about topics I am passionate about.
+This choice has brought me joy and a sense of self-worth.

 4. Talk about a happy recent moment.

-I am happy whenever I express my thoughts and blog about it.
-I am challenge to share my writings that somehow could inspire someone who can relate to it.
+I am happy whenever I express my thoughts and blog about them.
+I am challenged to share my writings in a way that could inspire someone who can relate to them.

 5. Tony Robbins said, "I asked him about his joy, and he gave me his wound."
 Looking at the above answer, did you describe something happy--or tinged with pain or dissatisfaction?

-6. He said people have six needs: love, certainty, adventure, significance, growth and contribution.
-What's your two top needs from that list.
+6. He said people have six needs: love, certainty, adventure, significance, growth, and contribution.
+What are your two top needs from that list?

 To be significant is what makes life meaningful.
-I look back at life to assess what purposeful things shall take into action.
-It is only when you've found life's purpose that you tend to be more caring and understanding.
+I look back at life to assess what purposeful things I should take into action.
+Only when you've found life's purpose do you tend to be more caring and understanding.
 It is also important to have growth.
-It's a measure that one has achieved certain level of maturity that's needed for the attainment of bigger or higher purpose.
+It's a measure that one has achieved a certain level of maturity needed for attaining a bigger or higher purpose.

-7. Now describe what you've given up as a result of having those two needs as your priorities.
+7. Now describe what you've given up due to having those two needs as your priorities.
 For instance, if you chose certainty, which means you value over things, have you limited spontaneity in your life?

-I believe that it goes hand in hand.
-It's just a matter of what you prioritize over the other; but the bottom line is that the list is all-important.
+It goes hand in hand.
+It's just a matter of what you prioritize over the other, but the bottom line is that the list is all-important.

 8. How do you define success?